eclipse-dataspacetck/cvf/pr_etiquette.md

 ## As an author

-Submitting pull requests in EDC should be done while adhering to a couple of simple rules.
+Submitting pull requests should be done while adhering to a couple of simple rules.

 - Familiarize yourself with [coding style](styleguide.md)
 - No surprise PRs please.
 Before you submit a PR, open a discussion or an issue outlining your planned work and give